chris-moreton/plutus-pioneer-program/docs/pioneer/week5.rst

 This is where so-called minting policies come in.

 The rule is that, in general, a transaction can't create or delete tokens.
 Everything that goes in also comes out, with the exception of the fees.
-There is always a lovelace feel that has to be paid with each transaction.
+There is always a lovelace fee that has to be paid with each transaction.
 The fee depends on the size of the transaction and the number of steps that the validation script takes to execute, and the memory consumption of the script.